You are here on Booted Harleydude's website: Home

 Upper (boot shaft) design

 Select motorcycle boots that at least cover your ankles.
-This has two advantages (1) your ankle is protected (2) and your foot becomes stronger and thus better able to handle anything the bike wants to do (eg. tip over, slide away from you and onto your foot, or burn your legs or feet.)
+This has two advantages (1) your ankle is protected (2) and your ankle joint becomes stronger and thus better able to handle anything the bike wants to do (eg. tip over, slide away from you and onto your foot, or burn your legs or feet.)

 It helps if the shaft section has shell protection, such as a leather lining.
 Without a doubt, boots with such protection are the safest.
 It also adds much to the durability of the boot.
 A leather-lined boot will last longer, stand up on its own, and will be more comfortable for all-day wear.
 A leather lining "breathes" and if fitted correctly, will allow ventilation so the boots do not become uncomfortably hot.